tonioloewald/bindinator.js/README.md

 *Laziness drives every design decision in b8r*.

 - Get more done with less code.
-- Don't wait for "compiles"
+- Don't wait for "compiles" or "transpiles"; debug the code you wrote
-- Don't learn new mini-languages.
+- Don't learn new domain-specific languages.
 - Don't learn a templating language.
 - Don't use a special debugger.
-- Write less boilerplate.
+- Write less boilerplate (almost none!)
-- Don't tell the left hand what the right hand is doing.
+- Don't worry about state management — `b8r` does that for you
+- Don't write lots of "getters" or "selectors" — `b8r` does that for you
+- Don't worry about code-splitting — `b8r` is deeply async and deeply lazy
+- Don't pass props from element to element

 And `b8r` is lazy too.